graphile/graphile.github.io/src/pages/postgraphile/production.md

 curious) actors from executing operations which may be more expensive than those you have written.

-This technique is suitable for the vast majority of use cases (basically anywhere that can use only static GraphQL operations) and supports many GraphQL clients, but it does have a few caveats:
+This technique is suitable for the vast majority of use cases and supports many GraphQL clients, but it does have a few caveats:

 - Your API will only accept operations that you've approved, so it's not suitable if you want third parties to run arbitrary custom operations.